 Although the quad was clearly faster than the other four British boats which entered Nat Champs, this was its only appearance and it just a scratch crew designed to get those in it more racing, support the championships, and promote the profile of the squad.
 It was never in the running to be a crew for the World Championships where doubling up was impossible because all of the women’s finals were run very close together in the session when the 1,000m start was in place.
 So it’s faintly bizarre – or perhaps just an indicator that he hadn’t actually spoken to anyone involved – that Desmond Hill (probably in The Telegraph) should have written after Lucerne that, “Some pretty drastic rethinking and regrouping seems to be indicated if the host nation as is traditional, is to field a complete team in the last week of August.”
 Fielding a complete team was never on the cards.
 There weren’t enough people or boats, and the standard in the crew sculling events was also particularly high as women’s rowing tended to be sculling- rather than sweep-focused in many European countries.

 At the end of the Nat Champs weekend there was a selection meeting.
 “I was nominated for selection in single sculls for 1975 World Rowing Championships,” Diana Bishop wrote in her training diary, adding, “Definitely can no longer be considered for the four so shall aim for Olympics in single.”

-The context for Dink’s comment about the four was that its lineup had been opened up again a few days before Nat Champs following the appearance of Helen McFie, a Brit who had just got back to the UK after being away at college in the US all year.
-She had been captain of Cambridge University Women’s BC in 1971 (when the women’s boat race was in coxed fours because the universities couldn’t muster eights!).
+The context for Dink’s comment about the four was that its lineup had been opened up again a few days before Nat Champs following the appearance of Helen McFie, a British national who had been away at college in the US all year.
+She had been captain of Cambridge University Women’s BC in 1971 (when the women’s boat race was in coxed fours because Oxford couldn’t muster an eight).

 Dink wrote in her diary: